A place to explore the cobwebbed corridors of comics' past.

 One of the earliest program books I aquired (where else?) at a Con!
 Cover art by newspaper cartoonist Hal Foster.

 Contents page inside the 1969 program booklet which listed the participants.
-A few notable names are John Benson, who wrote articles on guests Hal Foster and Harvey Kurtzman, Bill Pearson, publisher of Witzend, and Chris Steinbrunner, who ran film programs shown at the con, which he also did professionally at local NY station WOR-Channel 9 giving him access to the material, including serials, which could be shown at the con.
-Steinbrunner was an enthusiast of comics and wrote one of the earliest books on fantasy-sci-fi (and one of the earliest I read): Cinema of the Fantastic.
-You can read more about this fascinating man here:https://thethunderchild.com/BurnsintheCity/ChrisSteinbrunner.html
+A few of the movers and shakers in attendence included John Benson, who wrote articles on guests Hal Foster and Harvey Kurtzman; Bill Pearson, publisher of Witzend; and Chris Steinbrunner, who ran film programming shown at the Con.
+Steinbrunner worked professionally at local NY station WOR-Channel 9, giving him access to the material, including many serials which were enthusiasticly welcomed.
+Steinbrunner was a fan of comics and movies; he wrote one of the first books on fantasy and science fiction (and one of the earliest I came across): Cinema of the Fantastic.You can read more about his interestring career here: https://thethunderchild.com/BurnsintheCity/ChrisSteinbrunner.html

 Inside page of the 1973 Comic Art Convention Program with art by Mike Kaluta.
-Five days of entertainment, with the events described above, and all for $2.50 cents a day!
+Five days of entertainment, with the events described above, and all for $2.50 a day!

 Phil Seuling wrote several articles in the '73 program book, one in concert with Joe Parente on artist Mac Raboy.
 Parente's ad for his Litle Nemo shop also appeared in that issue.
 I was not aware of his store until about a year later.
-My brother and I made frequent visits to his Foerst Hills shop, purchasing the latest comics, along with fanzines such as The Comic Reader, Mediascene and The Comics Journal.
+My brother and I made frequent visits to his Forest Hills shop, purchasing the latest comics, along with fanzines such as The Comic Reader, Mediascene and The Comics Journal.
 From my conversations with him I soon discovered that Parente was knowledgable about comics and comic art, and I even saw and met artists such as Al Milgrom in his store.

 Cover to the '75 Mightry Marvel Comic Convention.
 John Romita art.

-Two pages of autographs and a triad of art by Marvel staffers, including a Daredevil sketch by John Romita; Forbush Man by Marie Severin and
+Two pages of autographs and a triad of art by Marvel staffers, including a Daredevil sketch by John Romita; Forbush Man by Marie Severin and the Vision by Don Heck.
+Back in the day a kid could go over to his favorite creators and ask for a sketch without renumeration.

 Checking into the Caputo archives I discovered that I still have my ticket from attending the 3 day event.

 Before we knew it we were back for another Seuling Con several months later.
 The program book was filled with fascinating material.
-It featured interviews with Kirby, Barry Smith, Frank Robbins, Joe Simon, Roy Thomas and Stan Lee, accompanied by articles related to comics from the 40s to the 60s, photos of guests from previous years and related material.
+It featured interviews with Kirby, Barry Smith, Frank Robbins, Joe Simon, Roy Thomas and Stan Lee, accompanied by articles related to comics from the 40s through the 60s, photos of guests from previous years and related material.

-It's evident that Seuling had a satirical edge, as evidnced by this wittily writtten house ad, illustrated by Steve Harper and Mike Kaluta, that appeared in the '75 program.Besides running the Con and being a teacher, Seuling also sold comics.
+It's evident that Seuling had a satirical edge, as can be observed by this whimsical house ad, illustrated by Steve Harper and Mike Kaluta, that appeared in the '75 program.
+Besides running the Con and being a teacher, Seuling also sold comics.

 "I believe collectors have some traits in common.
-We all have a sense of history, for instance, for the relevance and signifigance of our favorite titles and issues in the contexxt of the times.
+We all have a sense of history, for instance, for the relevance and signifigance of our favorite titles and issues in the context of the times.
 Another shared feeling is intellectual curiosity.
 Who was responsible for such an idea, or such an innovation?
 Why was it published, or discontinued?
 When did this artist begin his career, or that one retire?
 Perhaps we share an aquisitiveness, also, wanting to keep what we have and add even more to our hoard.
 We certainly share an affection for fantasy and adventure.
 But I think we share one more characteristic, too.
 I believe we have an instinct for grouping - an urge to gather, to be among others with the same interests."

 Walt Simonson contributed this Iron Man illo to the program book.
 He was one of many, including Jack Kirby, Alex Toth, John Severin and Gray Morow, who made the publication a visual feast.

-Those days of traveling to conventions, often accmpanied by friends and fellow fans, or occasionally on my own, was almost always worthwhile.
-With Seuling gone others took his place, and there were many excursions in the dealers room, searching out that one issue of Strange Tales to complete my Doctor Strange collection, or discovering a rare old fanzine I just had to have.
-The thrill of the hunt was satisfying.Don't forget, in those pre-internet, per-ebay days, one had to either get to a store that sold old comics (read more about that on the feature post on the right), purchase them through fanzines like the Buyer's Guide - and I bougtt many that way - or make it to Cons!
-As the years continued, into the '90s and beyond, I looked forward to meeting and chatting with a great many pros whose work I admired.
+Those days of traveling to conventions, often accompanied by friends and fellow fans, or occasionally on my own, was almost always worthwhile.
+With Seuling gone others took his place, and there were many excursions in the dealers room, searching out that one issue of Strange Tales to complete my Doctor Strange collection, or discovering a rare fanzine I just had to have.
+The thrill of the hunt was satisfying.
+Don't forget, in those pre-internet, pre-ebay days, one had to either go to a store that sold old comics (read more about that in the feature post located on the right), purchased them through fanzines like the Buyer's Guide - and I bought many that way - or make it to Cons!
+As the years continued, into the '90s and beyond, I looked forward to meeting and chatting with a great many creative giants whose work I admired.
 It's a huge list: Kirby, Jim Steranko, Gene Colan, Gil Kane, Herb Trimpe, Dick Ayers, Joe Sinnott, John Romita, Larry Leiber, Roy Thomas,Stan Goldberg, Flo Steinberg - and that's just Marvel folks.
 There was also Sam Glanzman, Joe Gill, Steve Skeates, Irwin Hasen, Joe Staton.
-It was memorable to meet them all, exchanging thoughts and opinions on the medium.
+It was a rarefied and singular moment to have engaged in their thoughts and observations on the field they graced and it left a lasting impresion that has endured with me for decades.
 I'm also likely forgetting a few, but looking at those names an unfortunate reality hits home - most of them have passed.

 This pic, from around 2014, was taken at the Comic Con located at the Javits Center, probably one of the last I attended.
 The erstwhile "Yancy Street Gang", a collection of scholars and wise-guys, was there to celebrate the publication of the oversized Taschen tome on display, Marvel Comics, From the Golden Age to the Silver Screen, which we greatly contributed to.
 Seen from left to right are "boisterous" Barry Pearl, "meticulous" Michael Vassallo, "Jovial" John Caputo and yours truly, "nifty" Nick Caputo.
 If only Phil Seuling were there to preside over the event!